Wednesday, 22 March, 13:45 - 15:15

 Session organized by IEEE Big Data Initiative

-The underlying motivation for this evolution in network operations is to a great extend related to the pervasive “scale‐out” of “SDN” related automation, abstraction, and data‐analytics innovations employed initially inside the data‐centers (DCs).
+The underlying motivation for this evolution in network operations is to a great extent related to the pervasive “scale‐out” of “SDN”-related automation, abstraction, and data‐analytics innovations employed initially inside the data‐centers (DCs).
 In this sense, the automation “gold standards” set by hyper‐scale compute inside the Weboperators’ massively scalable DCs are now being extended to WANs, with the exciting end‐goal of a fully autonomic, policy‐driven network operation paradigm with very little (if any) human intervention.
 However, extending the automation achievements of compute to networking, let alone WAN, presents a few significant challenges; notably WANs are characterized by significantly more heterogeneity in technology (hardware and software), failure modes, and performance metrics (e.g. latency variation in the WAN can be 3 to 9 orders of magnitude bigger than in compute).

 - What are the key technology and system innovations in this new generation of WAN telemetry (compared to previous telemetry ideas that started from the Bell Labs E2A architecture 30 years ago)?
 For example, GOOG reported at OFC 2016 on leveraging (SPRING) routing inside the DC for OAM&P, how useful would SPRING based telemetry may be for WAN packet, and even optical, transport?